Title: Valuing the User Benefits of Companies House Data

 Client: Department for Business, Energy & Industrial Strategy (BEIS) and Companies House.

 eftec team: Allan Provins, Francesco Cherchi

 About the project

-We use economic valuation methods to shine the light on values that are hidden from markets.
-In this study we worked with Companies House to estimate the value of the information and data they provide free of charge.
+In this study we worked with BEIS and Companies House to estimate the economic value of the information they provide about companies in the UK free of charge.

 We used a stated preference approach to simulate market choices to reveal overall user benefits and identify the types of company information that generate the greatest user value.
-Results were then used to estimate the annual aggregate benefits of Companies House data and – using a hypothetical policy scenario - demonstrate the social welfare impact of introducing charges for the currently free to access data.
+Results were used to estimate the annual aggregate benefits of Companies House data and – using an illustrative policy scenario - demonstrate the social welfare impact of introducing charges for the currently free to access data.

 We assessed the direct user benefits to businesses and organisations from the online services provided by Companies House.
 Our project partner, ICF, assessed the contribution of the data to public sector organisations and intermediaries who incorporate it into their products services.

 Louise Smyth, Chief Executive at Companies House, said: